Route types

 TRAFFIC

-In this option, the mapped route will lead directly to the destination, in a straight line, regardless of the terrain.
-This route does not use the road network.
-This setting is most often used by pilots, but can also be useful when walking or cycling on azimuth, in undeveloped areas, or sailing on water.
+In this option, the designated route will lead directly to the destination, in a straight line, regardless of terrain conditions.
+Such a route does not use the road network.
+This setting is most often used by pilots, but it can also be useful when walking or cycling on an azimuth, in undeveloped areas, as well as sailing.